suzukiplan/fcs80/hal/rpizero/README.md

 # FCS80 for RaspberryPi Zero (Bare Metal)

 - This is an FCS80 emulator that runs in a RaspberryPi Zero bare-metal environment.
-- Compatible with RaspberryPiZero series Zero, Zero W and Zero WH.
+- Compatible with RaspberryPiZero series (Zero, Zero W and Zero WH) and RaspberryPi1.
 - Does not compatible with RaspberryPi Zero 2W.

 ## Required Hardware